weizman/temp-website/page-csp-vuln.md

 date: 02/09/2020
 ---

-_Originally was posted on [Perimeterx](https://www.perimeterx.com/tech-blog/2020/csp-bypass-vuln-disclosure/) (The company I was working for at the time this article was written)_

 > This is the story of how I found and helped **Google** [patch](https://chromereleases.googleblog.com/2020/07/stable-channel-update-for-desktop.html#:\~:text=Gal%20Weizman%20(@WeizmanGal)%20of%20PerimeterX) a [**vulnerability in Chrome browser**](https://nvd.nist.gov/vuln/detail/CVE-2020-6519) that could have allowed attackers to [**fully bypass CSP rules**](https://crbug.com/1064676) since Chrome 73 (March 2019), and how researching it taught me that today's CSP mechanism design is the reason **no one uses CSP correctly and therefore many of the biggest websites in the world are exposed to this vulnerability**.

 ### Bypassing CSP completely can be very bad..